Last Updated on June 19, 2025 by George Pavlopoulos

 Not all of the Brothers Grimm tales were for kids

-The tales collections of the Grimms were not always kid-friendly.
-For example, some tales included narratives of kids being eaten, and this definitely worried contemporary scholars and citizens.
-However, the decision was to collect folktales and make them known to a broader audience.
-On the other hand, from some of the stories, various violent incidents were deleted.
+The tales collected by the Grimms were not always kid-friendly.
+For example, some tales included narratives of children being eaten, which definitely worried contemporary scholars and citizens.
+However, the decision was to collect folktales and share them with a broader audience.
+On the other hand, some of the stories contained various violent incidents that were deleted.

 On the other hand, sexual scenes were deleted from the books by the Grimms.